froggyos/froggyos.github.io/README.md

  * swimto -> st

 ## Bugs
- * cannot call functions inside of functions.
+ * ~~cannot call functions inside of functions.
 This is because functions are parsed by the formatter instead of the parser.
-This is because it was easier to do than implementing an isolated parser that has the variables from the other, parent parser. implementation maybe.
+This is because it was easier to do than implementing an isolated parser that has the variables from the other, parent parser~~
  * ~~something with `if` statements???? check it out later~~ if statements work correctly now, but `else` might not work as expected
  * load state doesnt work with palettes